 (a) DISCOVERY IN GENERAL.
-All discovery procedures authorized by Rules 26-37 are available to the judgment creditor in the manner prescribed by those rules, except that a subpoena ad testificandum addressed to a person other than the judgment debtor and a subpoena duces tecum may issue only on order of the court.
-The first subpoena ad testificandum or notice of deposition addressed to the judgment debtor may issue without court order, but any subsequent subpoena or notice so addressed may issue only on order of the court.
+All discovery procedures authorized by Rules 26-37 are available to the judgment creditor in the manner prescribed by these rules, except that a subpoena ad testificandum addressed to a person other than the judgment debtor and a subpoena duces tecum may issue only on order of the court.
+The first subpoena ad testificandum or notice of deposition addressed to the judgment debtor may issue without court order, but any subsequent subpoena or notice so addressed may issue only upon order of the court.
 This rule does not require that a party be paid a witness fee for attendance.

 (b) ORAL EXAMINATION IN COURT.
 The plaintiff may summon the defendant and, on leave of court, any other person to appear in court on a date certain and submit to oral examination respecting execution of any judgment rendered.
 Any person so summoned may, on leave of court, be required to produce papers, records, or other documents at the examination.
-Any person summoned to appear for oral examination must appear first in the clerk's office.
 If the person summoned was personally served but fails to appear, the court may, on plaintiff's request, issue a bench warrant for the person's arrest.
-If the person summoned does appear, the clerk must present all pleadings and other documents in the case to the judge or magistrate judge assigned to preside at the examination.

 (c) OTHER CLAIMS TO PROPERTY.
 Before the final disposition of the property attached or its proceeds-except where it is real property-any person may file a motion and affidavit setting forth a claim to, interest in, or lien on it.
 Without other pleadings, the court must try the issues raised by the claim and may make all orders necessary to protect any right of the claimant.
-Any party to the proceeding may demand a jury trial by filing a demand within 7 days of the filing of the motion and affidavit. (d) GARNISHEE'S ANSWER; APPLICANT'S RESPONSE.
+Any party to the proceeding may demand a jury trial by filing a demand within 7 days of the filing of the motion and affidavit. (d) GARNISHEE'S ANSWER.
 Within 10 days after accepting service of the writ of attachment, a garnishee must file an answer to the interrogatories with the clerk and serve a copy of the answer on the defendant and the party for whom the garnishment was issued.
-If within 14 days after service of the answer, or at a later time if the court allows, the party for whom the garnishment was issued fails to contest the answer to the interrogatories under D.C.
-Code § 16-522 (2012 Repl.), the garnishee's obligations under the attachment will be limited by his answer.
+If within 14 days after service of the answer or at a later time if the court allows, the party for whom the garnishment was issued fails to contest the answer to the interrogatories under D.C.
+Code § 16-522 (2012 Repl.), the garnishee's obligations under the attachment will be limited by the garnishee's answer.